willhowes/makers_portfolio_and_notes/week_4.md

 ## Daily Goals

 ### Thursday
-1. Maybe have a look at a ORM explanation video.
+1. Look at a ORM explanation video to understand what and ORM is.

-2. Go through steps 11 and 12 of the bookmark manager challenge.
+2. Go through steps 11 and 12 of the bookmark manager challenge again.
+In order to consolidate my understanding of what we did yesterday.

 ### Wednesday
 1. Go through yesterday's steps (6-10) on the weekly challenge, to reinforce my understanding of databases.